 cut into large dice (you can also use a mix of half lard and half butter)

 halved and seeds scraped using the back of a knife

-Heat oven to 350°F and arrange a rack in the middle.
+Prepare The Pan: Heat oven to 350°F and arrange ine rack in the upper third and one in the lower third of the oven.
+Set a rimmed baking sheet on the lower rack.
 Meanwhile, butter the inside of a 12-inch springform pan.

 Make sure you leave the dough in little chunks and do not push it into the pan -- this ensures you get the correct texture for the final cookie.

-Bake the mixture until it is set and golden brown, about 45 to 50 minutes.
+Bake The Cookie: Bake the mixture until it is set and golden brown, about 45 minutes.
 Remove from oven and let cool.
 Remove the springform then serve it.
 Do not try to cut this as it will just crumble.
 Instead, go with the traditional technique and break it up into chunks (like you would with a brittle) and serve it on its own or with a glass of sweet dessert wine.